 In a world of rapidly increasing human population, it has never been more important to focus on the environment and our interaction with it.
 The Environmental Studies major provides a flexible and rigorous curriculum that challenges students to explore the economic, political, cultural, technological, and scientific facets of environmental issues.
 Beyond the classroom, you will complete a community-based internship or other real-world experience related to the environment and sustainability.
 Our multidisciplinary approach, coupled with hands-on experience, prepares graduates for complex careers in exploration, management, preservation, and conservation of the natural environment.

-Geography at Butler starts by studying Indianapolis, then moves outward to Indiana, the United States, and the world.
+Geography and Global Societies at Butler starts by studying Indianapolis, then moves outward to Indiana, the United States, and the world.
 Cultural geography brings together history, culture, and spatial patterning, and reinforces the message of both history and anthropology in a common department.
 These courses are generally valuable, but particularly so for students preparing to teach social studies in secondary school.